 David McCaddon is an award winning playwright and author of modern Crime thriller novels.
 Before retiring in 2017 David was an IT systems consultant who had worked in computing for over 46 years and spent the past 34 years specialising in Law Enforcement Systems Development across Police, Prisons and Courts.
 His work has involved him designing and developing systems throughout a large number of the UK’s Police forces and worldwide.
 He now devotes most of his time as a guest speaker and author.
-His books “Following Digital Footprints”, “In Digital Pursuit” and "The Final Footprint" which are actually set in the North West have been published and are detective thrillers with a difference.
+His Crime Trilogy books “Following Digital Footprints”, “In Digital Pursuit” and "The Final Footprint" which are actually set in the North West have been published and are detective thrillers with a difference.
+His latest crime thriller "A Question of Time" is due for publication in 2020.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: